ChristianLowe/Grognaks-Mod-Manager/readme_modders.txt

 Creating an .ftl File

-  A .ftl file is simply a renamed .zip with a specific file structure.
+  An .ftl file is simply a renamed .zip with a specific file structure.
   For an example, try renaming and unpacking the example .ftl file that comes with the program.